Brown Environmental Leadership Lab (BELL): Rhode Island

 Swimming During BELL

 You are encouraged to come to BELL with an open mind to meeting new people with diverse and varied perspectives.
-Each student accepted to BELL brings with them their own experiences and the cohort comes together to create a fascinating community.
+Each student admitted to BELL brings with them their own experiences and the cohort comes together to create a fascinating community.

 Housing